Science, Technology, Engineering, and Mathematics (STEM)

 Georgia-Alabama Louis Stokes Alliance for Minority Participation

 The overarching goal of the Georgia-Alabama Louis Stokes Alliance for Minority Participation (GA-AL LSAMP) is to increase the quantity and quality of underrepresented minority (URM) students who earn associate and baccalaureate degrees.
-The alliance is comprised of nine member institutions: Clark Atlanta University (lead institution) Atlanta Metropolitan College, Georgia State University, Morehouse College, Morris Brown College, Paine College, Spelman College, Lawson State Community College, and Drake State Technical College.
+The alliance is comprised of nine member institutions: Clark Atlanta University (lead institution) Atlanta Metropolitan College, Georgia State University, Morehouse College, the University of West Georgia, Paine College, Spelman College, Lawson State Community College, and Drake State Technical College.